Business Contracts

 Who owns the IP in a white label agreement?

-By default, the white label provider retains all IP rights.
+By default, the white label provider (manufacturer/developer) retains all IP rights — patents, copyrights, trade secrets.
 The reseller gets only a license to sell under their brand.
-Any customizations must be explicitly addressed in the contract to determine joint or licensed IP ownership.
+Any customizations made by the provider for the reseller may generate joint or licensed IP — this must be explicitly addressed in the contract.

 Can a white label reseller be sued for product defects in India?

 Yes.
-Under the Consumer Protection Act 2019, a company that brands, packages, and sells a product is treated as a manufacturer for consumer complaints.
-White label resellers need product liability indemnity from their providers and appropriate insurance.
+In India, the Consumer Protection Act 2019 and product liability law hold the 'manufacturer' liable — and a company that brands, packages, and sells a product is treated as a manufacturer for consumer complaints.
+White label resellers need product liability indemnity from their providers and should carry adequate insurance.

-Can a white label provider sell to competitors?
+Can a white label provider sell to competitors of the reseller in India?

-Related reads: SaaS Agreement Guide India · Distribution Agreement Guide · IP Assignment Agreement Guide
+Related reads: SaaS Contract Review · Distribution Agreement Guide · IP Assignment Agreement Guide